xyonix/vannot/README.md

 **For Docker build**, you'll need to first build the builder container.
 Navigate to `project/` and run: `docker build -t vannot-build .`.
 In the rare cases that the project dependencies change, you'll have to do this again to rebuild the container, as the npm packages are cached for speed.
 Then, do actually perform a build, navigate to the project root directory, and run: `docker run --volume=$(pwd)/project/src:/usr/vannot/project/src --volume=$(pwd)/build:/usr/vannot/build vannot-build`.
 This mounts your source tree and the `build/` directory from the local project root into the image and runs the build against them.

+## use

+There are a lot of tooltips in the application to help learn its usage.
+Generally, you use the timeline below to navigate the video, and then the Draw button on the main toolbar to create new shapes.
+Closing the shape will complete it.
+Shapes may be grouped into Instance Groups, but only when they are wholly selected.
+Instance Groups just indicate that multiple shapes are somehow a single entity; each group may then be assigned particular classes, to indicate what _kind_ of entity it is.

+The keyboard and mouse shortcuts are as follows:

+* Zoom in/out: **scrollwheel**
+* Reset zoom and center canvas: **double-tap spacebar**
+* Quick-toggle to pan tool: **hold spacebar** (letting go of spacebar returns to selection tool)
+* Copy Last: **Ctrl+D** (Windows) / **Cmd+D** (Mac)

 ## integrate

 Vannot provides a simple read/write API for data loading and extraction.
 It uses a single JSON data structure to communicate everything (video information, annotated objects and shapes, etc) in either direction.
 At load time, a querystring parameter of `?data=VALUE` tells Vannot how to **read** everything it needs to know, including where to then **write** the data when the user clicks Save.